j-quelly/gscp/readme.md

 - [x] enable CORS with new middleware [8/26/2017]
 - [x] disable CORS [8/27/2017]
 - [x] setup a local db to improve dev performance [8/30/2017]
+- [ ] make sure prod db does not have test account
 - [ ] API should accept JSON & URI
 - [ ] start documenting the API
 - [ ] read the APIGEE manual and more API resources